Molded Fiberglass Grating Products

 Our FRP service center, located in Houston, TX specializes in molded grating, pultruded grating, phenolic FRP, structural shapes, platforms, ladder and handrail systems, and custom products for numerous industries.

 Fiberglass reinforced plastic, also known as fiberglass grating, has become a go-to construction material because it provides significant structural integrity at a reduced weight and sometimes a reduced cost.

-FRP moves beyond other industrial fiberglass and is able to deliver the same strength as steel at much less weight, as well as being less of a conductor of electricity.
+FRP moves beyond other industrial materials and is able to deliver the same strength as steel at much less weight, as well as being less of a conductor of electricity.
 It’s finding its way into construction throughout the U.S. because of its ability to resist corrosion, rot and insects.

 Some of the other benefits of industrial fiberglass reinforced plastic include: